 This document describes the good practices which can be part of an internet infrastructure initiative.
-The target audience comprises public policymakers, who can use these good practices to develop a (national) policy or strategy for developing III programs.
-The content of this document is prepared for policymakers that have basic knowledge of the internet infrastructure but are no expert in the field.
+The target audience comprises public policy-makers, who can use these good practices to develop a (national) policy or strategy for developing III programs.
+The content of this document is prepared for policy-makers that have basic knowledge of the internet infrastructure, but are no expert in the field.
+It also benefits Internet Service providers that want to ensure providing the current best practice services to their customers, as well as users, to know what services to look for from their providers.